Just How Accurate Is Your Wrist-Based Heart Rate Monitor?

 In contrast, wrist-based heart rate monitors use a process known as photoplethysmography (PPG) to detect your heart rate.

-Wrist HR monitors are also known as optical heart rate sensors because PPG uses light (usually in the form of green LED lights) and special light-sensitive diodes to measure your heart rate.
+Wrist HR monitors are also known as optical heart rate sensors because photoplethysmography uses light (usually green LED lights) and special light-sensitive diodes to measure your heart rate.ย

 A person looking at their watch.